julianoferrrone12/ui-assessment-master/README.md

 # Feefo: UI Technical Assessment

-From the design was implemented in react `design.png` .
+From the design was implemented in react.

 ![account overview design](./design.png?raw=true)